 Warren Buffett’s Top 4 Tips For Everyday Investors

-As the most successful investor of all time and one of the richest men on Earth, Warren Buffett has held to a few timeless principles over the years that have made his reputation in the investing community as good as gold.
+As one of the most successful investors of all time and one of the richest men on Earth, Warren Buffett has offered a lot of wisdom over the years.
+And while there’s a lot of wise words to choose from, his timeless principles over the years have made his reputation in the investing community as good as gold.

 And rightfully so.
 Buffett’s Berkshire Hathaway investment portfolio has averaged staggering annual returns of 20% per year since 1965 — doubling the average annual return of the S&P 500 over the same period.
 In other words, every $100 invested with Buffett then would be worth $910,000 today.